UK Customer Services0330 880 3600

 Other religious groups and denominations including Baha’is, Buddhists, Hindus, and Mormons, reside in areas across the country.
 Almost 40% of Lebanon’s population speak French, and around 70% of secondary schools use French as a second language.

-Travel to some areas of Lebanon are advised against by the Foreign and Commonwealth Office.
+Travel to some areas of Lebanon are advised against by the Foreign, Commonwealth & Development Office.
 Please check for updates here - https://www.gov.uk/foreign-travel-advice/lebanon - before you travel.
-Direct Travel Insurance cannot offer cover for any areas or countries to which the FCO advise against travel.
+Direct Travel Insurance cannot offer cover for any areas or countries to which the FCDO advise against travel.

 British citizens can apply for a visa on arrival into Lebanon.
 Entry requirements are subject to change, so you should check before you travel.